Kylapro/WaxIPTV/README.md

   named pipe; VLC’s RC interface over TCP).
 The choice of player and executable paths are defined in `settings.json`.
 - **Playlist and EPG:** M3U (including M3U8) playlist files are parsed into a list of channels.
+The parser understands custom logo lines (`#EXTLOGO`) and special HTTP header directives (`#EXTVLCOPT:http-`, `#KODIPROP:http-`) and preserves them for playback.
 XMLTV feeds are loaded on a schedule, mapped to channels using `tvg-id` or normalised names, and held in memory for a few days.
 A helper method computes the current and next programme for a channel.
 - **Theming and layout:** A simple theming system reads colour, typography and shape tokens from `theme.json` and applies them at runtime via a helper (`ThemeLoader`).
 A separate `layout.json` file hints which